AI-group-for-Software-Engineers/WEEK-3-AI-tools-assignment/README.md

 * **Dataset:** **MNIST** (handwritten digits).
 * **Key Libraries:** **TensorFlow** / **Keras**.
 * **Performance:** The model is trained over 5 epochs, achieving a high test accuracy (e.g., **99.02%**).
 The notebook also generates a plot of training accuracy and loss over the epochs.
+* **Live Demo:** You can interact with the deployed Streamlit web application here: https://mnist-digit-classifier-5.streamlit.app/

 ---